 Why Heart Valve Disease Treatment at Ochsner?

-The multi-disciplinary team at the Ochsner Heart Valve Center routinely performs a high volume of both traditional and minimally invasive procedures, including transcatheter aortic valve replacements (TAVR).
+The team at the Ochsner Heart Valve Center routinely performs a high volume of both traditional and minimally invasive procedures, including transcatheter aortic valve replacements (TAVR).
 Across the country and here at Ochsner, this procedure is extending the lives of more and more intermediate and high-risk patients who aren’t candidates for open-heart surgery.
 Since the program’s inception, Ochsner has performed more than 2,000 TAVR cases and has been recognized for having one of the shortest lengths of stays in the nation for TAVR patients.

 When it comes to matters of the heart, you want experience on your side.
 You want the Ochsner Heart Valve team at your bedside.